theory/pgenv/README.md

     Logging to pgsql/data/server.log

-It is possible to provide the stop mode similarly to the `stop`, by either passing it as command line argument or via `PGENV_STOP_MODE` variable:
+It is possible to provide the stop mode similarly to the `stop`, by either passing it as command line argument or via `PGENV_STOP_MODE` variable (either in the command line or in the configuration file):

     $ pgenv restart immediate
     $ PGENV_STOP_MODE="immediate" pgenv restart